Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

 - Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-A proven ability to work as the team environment and has good communication skills.
+Proven ability to work in teams and have strong communication skills.

 Education: